T-PYTHON-OCT-23/LAB_DJANGO_TEMPLATES/README.md

   - this is the homepage .
 It should have an image (choose any image) , a heading (h1) and a paragraph about the website.
   - Also , using <UL> / <LI> elements and <a> , add links to each other page in your website.
   - Use Google Fonts to set the font you see in the screenshot .
 The font name is Ubuntu .
+  - Use the image included in this repo.
   - The page should look like the following:
 <div>
   <img src="" style="width:100%;" />